 We aimed to supplement the target article’s analyses by running the Mann-Whitney U test, Welch’s t-test, and Chi-squared test for each study of Studies 1a, 1b, and 3 in the target article.
 We conducted the following analyses for all three studies: 1) Mann-Whitney U test and Welch’s t-test to compare the probability judgements between the case-prime condition and the class-prime condition, 2) Chi-squared test to determine the prevalence of responses in each priming condition.
 Specifically, we examined: (a) proportions of judgments aligned with the case-prime ignorance prior (1/2), and (b) proportions of judgments aligned with the class-prime ignorance prior (1/n or x/n) in the two conditions.

 Though not well-specified in the target article, we made the decision to classify all responses falling within ±5% of the ignorance prior as influenced by partition priming.
 For instance, in Study 1b, the ignorance prior of the case condition was 50%, and responses ranging from 45% to 55% were identified as being case-primed.
 Similarly, with an ignorance prior of 71% for the class condition, responses falling within the range of 66% to 76% were classified as class-primed.
 No item had overlapping response ranges.
 For item 3 in Study 1a, responses ranging from 0% to 8% were classified as being class-primed.
 In the target article, Fox and Rottenstreich (2003) utilized varying definitions of response ranges for case-primed or class-primed conditions across different items.
-For instance, some items employed a ±1% range (e.g., 0.14 or 0.15 for item 1 of Study 1a), while others were rounded to one decimal place (e.g., 0.3 for item 3 of Study 1a), and certain items utilized exact numbers (e.g., 0.1 for Study 3).
+For instance, some items employed a ±1% range (e.g., 0.14 or 0.15 for item 1 of Study 1a), while others were rounded to two decimal places (e.g., 0.03 for item 3 of Study 1a), and certain items utilized exact numbers (e.g., 0.1 for Study 3).

 [Note to reviewers: This was ambiguous in the target article, though it seems like they employed different criteria across studies.
 In addition, small ranges might pose a problem given that people are often bad or lazy to calculate and accurately report operations like 1/7 = 1 divided by 7 = 0.142.
 We think a range of ±5% across all studies seems more appropriate, even if deviating from the target.
 We acknowledge that ±5% also feels somewhat arbitrary, but seems like a good compromise between too small and too large.
 If you have insights or suggestions, we welcome a better approach.]